Great article for you today on the joint by joint approach.

 T-Spine Extension on Foam Roll: Optimal Coaching

-Just like the principle regarding the hallux, the principle of neutral cervical spine can extend to many other lower/upper body exercises as well core training exercises.
+Like the principle regarding the hallux, the direction of the neutral cervical spine can extend to many other lower/upper body exercises and core training activities.

-After reading this article the “glass half empty folks” might think to themselves – “how much does this seemingly minutia stuff matter in the grand scheme of things?”
+After reading this article, the “glass half empty folks” might think, “how much does this seemingly minutia stuff matter in the grand scheme of things?”
 The obvious answer is– why NOT do it – seriously, why not?
-What are you getting out of NOT implementing these strategies?
-Should we be ok with just not caring if we have a good amount of reasons to support these benefits of these coaching cues?
-If you’re going to do something, anything, why not optimize it?
-Sometimes the combinations of doing things just a little bit better makes the difference in the long run.
-I hope you found value in these illustrations and a novel appreciation for some of the smaller aspects of coaching.
+What are you getting out of NOT implementing these strategies es?
+Should we be ok with just not caring if we have good reasons to support the benefits of this coaching c es If you’re going to do something, anything, why not optimize it?
+Sometimes the combinations of doing things just a little bit better make the difference in the long run.
+I hope you found value in these illustrations and a novel appreciation for some of the more minor aspects of coach ng.
 If so, please pass it along to your colleagues so we can all get better at what we do.

 Sam Leahey is a Certified Strength and Conditioning Specialist from the National Strength and Conditioning Association and a Certified Personal Trainer through the National Council on Strength and Fitness.

-He is an assistant strength and conditioning coach at Springfield College.
-Prior to that he was an assistant strength and conditioning coach at American International College.
+He is an assistant strength and conditioning coach at Springfield Coll ge.
+Before that, he was an assistant strength and conditioning coach at American International College.

-Currently pursuing a masters degree in Strength&Conditioning as well as manual therapy licensure, Sam also holds a BS in Exercise Science from Becker College in Massachusetts and a BSE in Physical Education with a minor in Sport Coaching from Arkansas State University.
+Currently pursuing a master’s degree in Strength&Conditioning and manual therapy licensure, Sam also holds a BS in Exercise Science from Becker College in Massachusetts and a BSE in Physical Education with a minor in Sport Coaching from Arkansas State University.

-While being a serious collegiate athlete himself at both the division 1 and division 3 level, he maintained the highest academic honors and graduated Summa Cum Laude.
+While a severe collegiate athlete at division 1 and division 3 levels, he maintained the highest academic honors and graduated Summa Cum Laude.

 It is back to Rick.